Are you interested in mathematics? Do you need some help in solving a math problem?

 "I think learning is awesome, and love being able to share what I've learned with others!" - Eddie Woo.

 Eddie will inspire you to learn mathematics at your own pace, and his enthusiasm for the subject is bound to rub off on you.
 We thoroughly recommend checking out his channel.

 6. 3blue1brown is pretty good too

-3blue1brown is another YouTuber who blends having fun with maths tuition.
-Started in 2015, this math-related YouTube channel has grown to over 2.76 million subscribers and over 132 million views.
+Grant Sanderson's 3Blue1Brown is another YouTube channel that blends having fun with maths tuition.
+Started in 2015, this math-related YouTube channel has grown to over 3.7 million subscribers and has had more than 350 million views.